 - 1 bunch mint leaves

-- Add all ingredients into the juicer and let the juice pour into a glass with ice.
-Alternately, blend all ingredients well, then pour the mixture into a glass through a fine-mesh strainer or through a cheesecloth.
+- Add all ingredients into the juicer and let the fresh strawberry juice pour into a glass with ice.
+Alternately, blend all ingredients well, then pour the mixture into a glass through a fine-mesh strainer, nut milk bag or a cheesecloth.